DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

 Fido.fetch(vbi[:5], path="~/sunpy/data/{instrument}/{dataset_id}/")
 ```

-Storing each dataset in its own folder may seem unneccessary right now, since we are only downloading a single ASDF file for each one.
+Storing each dataset in its own folder may seem unnecessary right now, since we are only downloading a single ASDF file for each one.
 However, this extra level of sorting will become useful later on when we start to download the FITS files.